fermi-ad/xilinx-docker/recipes/automated-images/vivado/v2020.1/README.md

 ```

 ## Link to the Vivado Offline Installer Bundle (one time)
-- Create a link to the offline installer in the dependency folder
+- Create a link to the full/offline installer in the dependency folder

 ```bash
 bash: